 It’s a rooftop bar.
 In London Bridge.

-It’s popping up from April 17th, and you’ll find it sitting on top of the sixth floor of a brutalist, ’70s-era office building down on Tooley Street.
+Specifically, it’s sitting on top of the sixth floor of a brutalist, ’70s-era office building down on Tooley Street.
 You’ll know it when you see it, because it looks like a giant shoebox.
 Only the lid’s been lifted off, flipped upside down, and placed back on top to create a perfectly hemmed, open air space with a 360-degree panorama of the surrounding area.
 To get inside, look for the old Bureau de Change – the entrance is hidden behind those doors.
-And prepare for a long walk, as there’s no lift (but “it will be good for your daily steps count” they helpfully remind us).
+And prepare for a long walk, as there’s no lift (but “it will be good for your daily steps count”, they helpfully remind us).

 The first thing you’ll notice when you’re up there is probably The Shard.
 It seems like you can almost reach out and touch it, and it feels very much like the younger, taller, annoyingly over-achieving office block sibling to the building you’re in.
 But then there’s also a laundry list of other iconic sights, from Tower Bridge to The London Eye, to St Paul’s, and the Tower of London, to name but a few.
 The space has blankets (no heaters though), a whole bunch of tables, atmospheric fairy lights, plenty of greenery, and even a few umbrellas just in case the weather turns.
 Oh, and a lot of cocktails.